adamczapla/adamczapla.github.io/_posts/2025-02-21-nttp-compile-time-builder-strategy-constexpr-conversion-of-vector-to-array.md

 ## Introduction

 Non-Type Template Parameters (NTTPs) are a powerful feature of compile-time programming in C++.
 They allow values to be passed and processed at compile time.
-However, they come with a significant limitation: **only literal types[^1] are allowed**.
+However, they come with a significant limitation: **only literal types are allowed**.

 This means that many commonly used standard types, such as `std::string` or `std::vector`, **cannot be passed as NTTPs**.
 In many use cases, it would be beneficial to utilize dynamic or complex data types in a similar manner.